kevinvincent/hassio-addons/sonos-audioclip-tts/README.md

 This will list all devices that Sonos says supports playing audio clips.
 Copy the ID's of devices to which you may want to play TTS messages on.

 NOTE: For some reason if devices are grouped together (stereo pair for example), only one will show up here though TTS works on both.
-This is an issue with the API.
+This is an issue with the SONOS API but I have a workaround in mind.
+Its not a big deal though since the speakers will usually be in close proximity if paired that way.

 You can play Google TTS announcements by visiting (from your browser or through a GET request from NODE-RED, CURL in HA) `http://hassio.local:8349/api/speakText?playerId=<playerID>&text=<text>&volume=<0 - 100>`